MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-request-pages.md

 ```
 RequestFilterFields="No.","Search Name","Customer Posting Group";
 ```
+Set the `SaveValues` property to `true` in order to save the values that the end user enters

 > [!NOTE]
 > We recommend that you add fields that the end users of the report will frequently set filters on.